 More details on the conference program and the Short Course will appear on the AMSweb site by mid-March 2017.

-The deadline for abstract submission is 1 March 2017 (refer to the AMS webpage).
+The deadline for abstracts is February 14, 2017.
 An abstract fee of $95 (payable by credit card or purchase order) is charged at the time of submission (refundable only if abstract is not accepted).
-The $95 abstract fee includes the submission of your abstract, the posting of your extended abstract, and the uploading and recording of your presentation which will be archived on the AMS Web site.
-Authors of accepted presentations will be notified via e-mail by 10 April 2017.
-All extended abstracts are to be submitted electronically and will be available on-line via the Web.
-Instructions for formatting extended abstracts will be posted on the AMS website.
-Authors have the option to submit manuscripts (up to 10 MB) electronically by 26 July 2017.
-All abstracts, extended abstracts and presentations will be available on the AMS website at no cost.
+The $95 abstract fee includes the submission of your abstract, the posting of your extended abstract, and the uploading and recording of your presentation that will be archived on the AMS website.
+Authors of accepted presentations will be notified via e-mail mid-March 2017.
+Instructions for formatting abstracts are on the AMS webpage at https://ams.confex.com/ams.
+All abstracts and conference presentations will be made available on the AMS website.

 The early registration deadline for the conference is May 10, 2017.
 Conference attendees may receive a special AMS group rate at the Intercontinental Hotel for the dates June 19-23, 2017.
 Our meeting will take place in this hotel, just downstairs from the lobby.